ffund/ml-notebooks/notebooks/6-knn-voter-classification-2020-hw.md

 Refer to the PDF documentation to see the question and the possible answers corresponding to each of these features.
 You may also choose to do some exploratory data analysis, to help you understand these features better.

-For your convenience, here are all the possible answers to those survey questions:
+For your convenience, here are all the possible answers to those survey questions (you will need the text of the possible answers in order to design mappings for ordinal features):

 :::